Cruise Ship Accidents and Liability

 If an operator's negligence causes the death of cruise ship passengers, their loved ones may be able to file wrongful death claims.
 A wrongful death cause of action is separate from a negligence claim, though both claims may be brought in the same lawsuit.

 Injuries Caused by Cruise Ship Employees

-When a passenger suffers a cruise ship accident or injury caused by a crew member's negligence or willful intent, even if a "reasonably careful ship operator" could not have foreseen the employee's actions, most courts hold the operator liable for these acts.
+Suppose a passenger suffers a cruise ship accident injury caused by a crew member's negligence or willful intent.
+Even if a reasonably careful ship operator could not have foreseen the employee's actions, most courts hold the operator liable for these acts.
 This rule also applies when crew and passengers are onshore during a port of call.

 Discuss Your Cruise Ship Injury with an Attorney

 A cruise ship injury can not only ruin your vacation but can lead to a long recovery process and time away from work.
 You deserve to receive compensation for your medical expenses, lost wages, and pain and suffering.
 It may be in your best interests to file an injury claim against the company responsible.
 Contact a local personal injury attorney to discuss your claim.
 They can help you obtain legal advice on cruise ship personal injury cases.

 A cruise ship accident lawyer is a type of personal injury lawyer with experience in fighting against cruise ship companies.
 This kind of maritime lawyer may be able to provide you and your family members with a free case evaluation.
 Fighting insurance companies is the last thing injury victims should have to do.
 Those who have legal representation can use accident attorneys in pursuit of more favorable verdicts.

 Have your accident claim reviewed as soon as possible to avoid applicable state law time limits.
 Every state has a “statute of limitations" after which an injury case may no longer be filed.